Dynamical generation of fermion mass in a scalar-fermion theory with ${\lambda}{\phi}^4$ interaction: Discussions

-It is clear that owing to non-perturbative corrections to the effective potential, it develops maxima of small height and minima of very large depth above and below the zero potential line respectively on either side of $\phi=0$.
-As the coupling increases the positions of the maxima shift towards $\phi=0$ and disappear for $\hat{\lambda}\ge 0.28$.
-However, the minima shift towards $\phi=0$ with $\hat{\lambda}$ until it reaches the value $1.0$ and beyond this value the minima shift away from the point $\phi=0$ with increase of $\hat{\lambda}$.
-It is to note that the maxima of the potential disappear for $\hat{\lambda}\ge 0.28$.
-It indicates that the potential shows an instability around the classical minimum at $\phi=0$ in the region $\hat{\lambda}\ge 0.28$ and thereby, achieving a stable configurations around any one of the non-trivial minima of the potential.
-The behaviour of the potential shows the presence of symmetry under the transformation $\phi\rightarrow -\phi$.
-Fermion receives mass in a non-trivial minima at positive $\phi$, breaking the inversion symmetry of the vacuum.
+It is clear that owing to non-perturbative corrections to the effective potential, it develops maxima of small height and minima of very large depth above and below the zero potential line respectively on either side of $\phi=0$ for $0 < \hat{\lambda}\le 0.32$ and $1.6\le\hat{\lambda}\le 3.0$.
+Moreover, as the coupling constant increases the positions of the maxima shift rapidly towards $\phi=0$.
+On the other hand, as the coupling constant increases minima shift towards and away from $\phi=0$ when the values are assumed form the regions $0 < \hat{\lambda}\le 0.32$ and $1.6\le\hat{\lambda}\le 3.0$ respectively.
+For coupling constant lying in the region $0.32 <\hat{\lambda} < 1.6$ the effective potential exhibits only a minimum at $\phi=0$.
+These indicate that the quantum corrections dominate over the classical behaviour of the potential when the coupling constant lies in the regions $0 < \hat{\lambda}\le 0.32$ and $1.6\le\hat{\lambda}\le 3.0$ and thus the non-perturbative quantum corrections lead to form maxima and minima of the potential at non-zero $\phi$ in those two regions of the coupling constant.
+However, when the coupling constant lies in the region $0.32 <\hat{\lambda} < 1.6$, the classical terms of the potential dominate over the quantum corrections and ensure the minimum of the potential to stay only at $\phi=0$.
+There are numerical evidences suggesting that the scalar part plays a dominant role over the fermionic part of the potential in ascertaining its extremum.